dart-lang/site-www/src/codelabs/async-await/index.md

 </iframe>

 ## Practice handling errors
+_In this exercise, an async functions `getNewUsername` is provided in the background.
+You don’t need to implement this provided function._
 Use `async` and `await` to accomplish the following:

 * Implement a `changeUsername` function that calls the provided asynchronous function `getNewUsername` and returns its result.
 * The `changeUsername` function must catch any errors thrown by `getNewUsername`.

+## Exercise

 [//]: https://gist.github.com/858f71f0ad0e70051999bcafa41806a3
 <iframe